Edit

 Workflow

-A user uploads a document file to a web app.
-The file contains multiple embedded documents of various types, such as PDF or multipage Tag Image File Format (TIFF) files.
+1. A user uploads a document file to a web app.
+The file contains multiple embedded documents of various types, such as PDF or multiple-page Tag Image File Format (TIFF) files.
 The document file is stored in Azure Blob Storage (1a).
-To initiate pipeline processing, the web app adds a command message to a storage queue (1b).
+To initiate pipeline processing, the web app adds a command message to an Azure Service Bus queue (1b).

-The indexing activity function creates a new search document in Azure AI Search for each document.
-In the search document, this function uses the AI Search libraries for .NET to include the full optical character recognition (OCR) results and document information.
+5. The embedding activity function uses Semantic Kernel to chunk each document and create embeddings for each chunk.
+Embeddings and associated content are sent to Azure AI Search and stored in a vector-enabled index.
 A correlation ID is also added to the search document so that the search results can be matched with the corresponding document metadata from Azure Cosmos DB.

-Users can search for documents by using contents and metadata.
-To look up document records that are in Azure Cosmos DB, they can use correlation IDs in the search result set.
+7. Users can chat with their data by using NLP.
+This conversation is powered by grounded data retrieved from the vector store.
+To look up document records that are in Azure Cosmos DB, users use correlation IDs included in the search result set.
 The records include links to the original document file in Blob Storage.

 Components

-Durable functions is a feature of Azure Functions that you can use to write stateful functions in a serverless compute environment.
-In this architecture, a message in a storage queue triggers a durable functions instance, which initiates and orchestrates the document-processing pipeline.
+• Durable functions is a feature of Azure Functions that you can use to write stateful functions in a serverless compute environment.
+In this architecture, a message in a Service Bus queue triggers a durable functions instance.
+This instance then initiates and orchestrates the document-processing pipeline.

-AI Document Intelligence is a service that you can use to extract insights from your documents, forms, and images.
-This architecture uses AI Document Intelligence to analyze the document files and extract the embedded documents along with content and metadata information.
+• Document Intelligence is a service that you can use to extract insights from your documents, forms, and images.
+This architecture uses Document Intelligence to analyze the document files and extract the embedded documents along with content and metadata information.

-AI Search provides a rich search experience for private, diverse content in web, mobile, and enterprise applications.
-This architecture uses AI Search to index the extracted document content and metadata information so that users can search and retrieve documents.
+• AI Search provides a rich search experience for private, diverse content in web, mobile, and enterprise applications.
+This architecture uses AI Search vector storage to index embeddings of the extracted document content and metadata information so that users can search and retrieve documents by using NLP.

 Alternatives

-To trigger durable functions instances, you can use other messaging platforms, including Azure Service Bus.
+• To trigger durable functions instances, you can use other messaging platforms, including Azure Event Grid.

 Scenario details